gridclub/GRiD-Constitution/constitution.md

 At the first meeting of the spring semester, each candidate will have five minutes to address the general body.
 At the end of this meeting, the Voting Period will commence.
 The Voting Period lasts for exactly one week, during which members may cast one vote for each Executive Board Officer position online.

 A candidate for a position will win said position if at the end of the Voting Period she/he has the majority of the vote.

-// Next paragraph assumes that you can't have a tie between more than two candidates?
-In the case of a tie, the two highest candidates will participate in a run-off.
-If the candidates are tied a second time, they may choose to share the position.

-// I propose to change that with :
 In the case of a tie, the highest candidates will participate in a run-off.
 If the candidates are tied a second time, they may choose to share the position.

 ### Section B: Term